-Strategies for Preparing for the COA Exam
+Strategies for Preparing for the Certified Ophthalmic Assistant Exam

-I am preparing for the COA exam - my first JCAHPO exam, the most difficult part of the process for me is not knowing the depth or breadth to study in each content area.
+“I am preparing for the Certified Ophthalmic Assistant Exam - my first certification exam, and the most difficult part of the process for me is not knowing the depth or breadth to study in each content area.
 I constantly wonder "Am I over-studying?
 Am I understudying?
 Am I studying the right things?". - Sharon Alamalhodaei, 1993

 STRATEGY #1 STUDY MATERIAL & PREP COURSES